-The preliminary semester bill will reflect the current charges for the term, any payments made and financial aid offered to the student, and the remaining balance owed (or estimated refund.)
+The preliminary semester bill will reflect the current charges for the term, any payments made and financial aid offered to and accepted by the student, and the remaining balance owed (or estimated refund.)
 The preliminary semester bill can be accessed on the Student Portal at: www.sis.hcc-nd.edu.

-Please note that all financial aid offered by or certified through the College will appear on the preliminary semester bill, including federal loans.
-Any offered loan(s) on your financial aid notification will not be credited to your student account as a payment on your semester bills unless you opt in to the loan program on your Holy Cross Student Portal.
-You have the option of accepting all, some, or none of your offered loan(s).
-Outside scholarships will appear on your account after the funds have been received by the College.
+Please note that federal loan(s)will not show on the preliminary semester bill or be credited to student account balances until they are accepted on the Holy Cross Student Portal.
+Students have the option of accepting all, some, or none of the offered loan(s).
+Outside scholarships will appear on the student account after the funds have been received by the College.